 Recipient of the 2011 Margaret Hillis Award by Chorus America, recognizing BCC for artistic and organizational excellence and a commitment to outreach, education, and/or culturally diverse activities.

 In 2010, BCC received its first grant from the National Endowment for the Arts.

 In 2010, BCC’s Executive Director David Howse was recognized with a 2010 Boston Business Journal “40 Under 40” Award, which annually honors Boston’s best and brightest young executives.

 The 2009 Martin Luther King, Jr. television program received a prestigious Gabriel Award, nationally recognizing it as the best local artistic, creative and inspirational media presentation.

 Chosen as a 2004 Social Innovator by the Social Innovation Forum, an initiative of Root Cause.

 BCC opened the 2014 TEDx Boston conference held at the historic Great Hall at Faneuil Hall showcasing rarely sung verses of Woody Guthrie's "This Land is Your Land," the critical response to Irving Berlin's "God Bless America".

-BCC is the first youth chorus in the country to have a live, primetime televised concert on Dr. King’s Holiday.
-We are proud that our signature event, the annual Dr. Martin Luther King, Jr. Tribute Concert, was televised live on WCVB-TV Channel 5 (ABC) 2006-2011 and was syndicated nationally 2009-2011 to millions of viewers across the U.S. While no longer televised, we continue to present a brand new program each year and proud that it has become a tradition for celebrating the King Holiday.
+BCC was the first youth chorus in the country to have a live, prime-time televised concert on Dr. King’s Holiday.
+We are proud that our signature event, the annual Dr. Martin Luther King, Jr. Tribute Concert, was televised live on WCVB-TV Channel 5 (ABC) 2006-2011 and was syndicated nationally 2009-2011 to millions of viewers across the U.S. While no longer televised, we continue to present a brand-new program each year at Boston Symphony Hall and proud that it has become a tradition to many for celebrating the national holiday.